January 30, 2017

-The path to the difficult decision to get a bariatric surgery all started at a Doctor’s Appointment in April 2016.
+The path to bariatric surgery all started at a doctor’s appointment in April 2016.
 Sadly, all of our doctors at our regular clinic left within months of each other, and we had to find another doctor.
-Living in an urban area, the choice of doctors becomes so distant, so cold, that if you are lucky enough to have a friend who has a recommendation, that doctor is usually not taking patients.
-Instead, my husband and I relied on which one didn’t look like a serial killer in her professional photo.
-So on the new doctor’s table I found myself half naked.
+Living in an urban area, the choice of doctors becomes so distant, so cold, so indifferent.
+If you are lucky enough to have a friend who has a recommendation, that doctor is usually not taking patients.
+Instead, my husband and I relied on the professional photos on the clinic’s website.
+We picked one that didn’t look like a serial killer, and I found myself half-naked on a strange doctor’s exam table.

 Side note: In the months between January and April, I needed to get a pelvic exam because of excessive bleeding.
 Plus, I need to have one done every year because my mother had uterine cancer when she was 40.
 The first doctor only discussed my vaginal pain and heavy periods and didn’t check any private parts during my yearly physical.
 The medical community says you don’t have to have a pap smear every year if you have never had an abnormal one.
 However, you should have pelvic and breast exams every year, no matter what.
 Since no pelvic exam occured, I went to another doctor in the same clinic.
 This time, she just gave me a pap smear and nothing else.
 She told me I had to go somewhere else to get a pelvic exam.
 Note: she also did not check my breasts as well.
 End side note.